 Alternative to Meds Center specializes in providing supportive help for a successful outcome.
 Our treatment programs are built on the foundation of finding alternative pathways to peace and happiness without relying on prescription medication.
 More on alternative treatment success can be found below.

 Effexor Addiction and Withdrawal Symptoms

-These withdrawal side effects should not make an impact on the decision to end antidepressant addiction.
-However, suddenly discontinuing this medication without medical supervision may result in serious withdrawal symptoms and put you at a higher risk of relapsing on Effexor.
+These withdrawal symptoms should not discourage the decision to end antidepressant addiction.
+But suddenly discontinuing this medication should definitely be discouraged.
+Without guidance and support, serious withdrawal symptoms can put your health at risk.
 Choosing to end antidepressant dependence under medical care in an Effexor rehab or cessation center will reduce the risk of experiencing serious or intolerable withdrawal symptoms.

-Finding and Addressing Root Causes for Depression
+Finding and Addressing Root Causes for Depression & Effexor Addiction

 Most individuals are put on antidepressant medications like Effexor before there have been any investigative efforts put into finding what is causing their depression.
-Is there a neurotransmitter deficiency?: Low thyroid?
-How about food allergies, slow metabolism, or toxicity?
-A person may or may not have a deficit in serotonin to begin with, but taking the medication can develop a real serotonin deficiency.
+Despite the advertising claims, does the assumed neurotransmitter deficiency really exist?
+How about food allergies, slow metabolism, low thyroid or toxicity?
+These are just some of the documented causes and contributors to depression.16-20

 Does Effexor Raise Serotonin?

 SNRI antidepressants do not produce serotonin.
 In fact, antidepressants block the reuptake of certain natural neurochemicals.
 This blocking of reuptake causes an artificial but temporary build-up to occur.